 So you’re wondering how to start a 501c3 nonprofit organization?
 Starting a 501c3 is a process.
 Our life blood is helping our clients navigate the process to a speedy and successful conclusion.
 The following are the steps required.
 For starters, it is important that you have taken the time to consider what type of work your organization will be doing and make sure that a 501c3 is the right type of entity for your vision.
 Don’t worry.
 We can help you decide that.
 If you are not sure, just contact us, and we can help.

-Get Incorporated – You will need to file your Articles of Incorporation (may be called something different in your state) with your state and pay the state filing fee.
-Once you fill out and return your Corporation Questionnaire, we prepare your Articles, Bylaws, and 4 other required corporate documents, all within 5 working days, guaranteed.
+Get Incorporated – First comes the filing of your Articles of Incorporation (may be called something different in your state) with your state and pay the state filing fee.
+Once you fill out and return your Corporation Questionnaire to us, we prepare your Articles, Bylaws, and 4 other necessary corporate documents, all within 5 working days, guaranteed.
 We email them to you in PDF format with precise instructions for mailing to your state so you complete this step with perfection.
+We strongly urge you to let us prepare your Articles of Incorporation so they are done right for the IRS.
+Otherwise, you could be looking at additional costs.
+We can’t be responsible for the work of others.

 1. We prepare your Bylaws.

 This is probably the most important corporate document we prepare for you.
 This is a legal document, and as you’ve probably heard, a misplaced comma in a legal document can have serious legal consequences.
-Over our 36 years in existence, we have seen a lot of 501c3 organization Bylaws where they were not done by a lawyer, and we could foresee many problems.
-We used to charge extra for Bylaws, but because of the importance that all our clients have excellent Bylaws, we now do them at no extra charge.
+Over our 37 years in existence, we have seen a lot of 501c3 organization Bylaws where they were not done by a lawyer, and we could foresee many problems.
+(We cannot review your Bylaws, and we cannot be responsible for the work of others.)
+If you want to use your Bylaws, that is fine.
+But be sure and use our Adoption and Certification documents (please see 2. and 3. below).

 But that’s not all.
-Something else that often gets overlooked are two more documents that accompany the Bylaws.
+Something else that often gets overlooked are two more very important documents that accompany the Bylaws.

 That’s not the end of the corporate documents.
 Another document we prepare for you is the